-You can get the MG38-PK in a number of appealing colors for kids: black, blue, natural, pink, sunburst, and coffee.
+You can get the MG38-PK in some appealing colors for kids: black, blue, natural, pink, sunburst, and coffee.
 There are a fair number of complaints about chipped, scratched or peeling (!!) paint finish and some customers even report a strong chemical smell (presumably from the paint) upon opening the box.
-The decorative inlay (rosette) around the sound hole is a sticker and a few people mentioned that it began peeling off.
+The decorative inlay (rosette) around the sound hole is a sticker, and a few people mentioned that it began peeling off.

-The Crescent MG38-PK is most like a likely a 3/4 size guitar, which just means that it is 3/4 the size of a full sized guitar.
+The Crescent MG38-PK is most like a likely a 3/4 size guitar, which just means that it is 3/4 the size of a full-sized guitar.
 The listing says it is 38″, which is sort of a weird way to measure the size.
-It would have been more useful if the company provided the scale length, which is the length of the strings not the full body.
-To be certain of the size you will need to measure the scale length.
-If it is a 3/4 size, than this is typically the right size for kids ages 8-11.
+It would have been more useful if the company provided the scale length, which is the length of the strings, not the full body.
+To be certain of the size, you will need to measure the scale length.
+If it is a 3/4 size, then this is typically the right size for kids ages 8-11.

 Some customers report that the action on this Crescent model is quite high.
 When you are looking for a guitar for a child, you want to look for something with low action.
 Guitars that have low action are easier to play because it is easier for kids to press the strings down.